-One of the best ways to ensure your system is functioning at peak efficiency, cooling-wise and money-wise, is to schedule a regular service.
-A commercial heating, cooling and ventilation system is no different than any other equipment: it requires attention to maintain peak running efficiency and performance levels.
+One of the best ways to ensure your system is functioning at peak efficiency, cooling-wise and money-wise, is to schedule regular service.
+Commercial heating, cooling, and ventilation system are no different than any other equipment: it requires attention to maintain peak running efficiency and performance levels.

 Howell Services’ HVAC technicians are experts in air conditioning maintenance and repair.
-We recommend a comprehensive precision tune up and professional cleaning twice year, which includes a thorough 23-point inspection of your system.
+We recommend a comprehensive precision tune-up and professional cleaning twice a year, which includes a thorough 23-point inspection of your system.